liuzhuotao/liuzhuotao.github.io/content/en/master_members/lichenyang.md

 ---
-seq: 3
+seq: 4
-image: /images/team/lichenyang.jpg
 infos:
-  - Working on Hardware Acceleration of Privacy Computing
+  - Working on Systems Security
-  - B.E. in Electronic Engineering, Tsinghua University
+  - B.E. in Computer Science and Technology, University of Electronic Science and Technology of China
 ---

-### Chenyang Li
+### Qiuyang Zhan
 <p><i>Master Student</i></p>